timyates/groovy-stream/README.md

-### GStream, a Groovy class for lazy list comprehension and generation.
+### A Groovy class for lazy list comprehension and generation.

 >Under construction...
 The code needs stabilising, and this is just a proof of concept to keep me busy in my spare time ;-)